sverrirs/jekyllonwindows/2-jekyll-gem.md

 Try issuing the `gem install` command again and if it works you should add a new environment variable `SSL_CERT_FILE` with this same path.

+More information about this issue can be found on [Luis Lavena's Gist](https://gist.github.com/luislavena/f064211759ee0f806c88).

 ## Adding environment variables in Windows

 ### Windows 10 and Windows 8